MicrosoftDocs/cpp-docs/docs/standard-library/span-functions.md

 ## <a name="as_writable_bytes"></a>`as_writable_bytes`

-If `T` isn't `const`, gets a read/write view to the raw byte representation of the elements in the span.
+If `T` isn't `const`, gets a read/write view of the raw byte representation of the elements in the span.

 ```cpp
 template <class T, size_t Extent>